 2. Costa Rica

 Known for its stunning natural beauty and alluring tropical climate, Costa Rica is one of the hottest job markets for English teachers in Latin America.
 Costa Rica offers a super authentic Latin American experience and a perfect opportunity to learn Spanish.
 With a low cost of living, Costa Rica is also a popular option for English teachers who want to live abroad and teach English online.
 Fantastic beaches, stunning volcanoes and lush rain forests are never far away.
-Those who are interested in teaching in this may consider earning their TEFL certificate at ITA Costa Rica in Heredia!
+When asking yourself "where can I teach English without a degree?'", do consider Costa Rica as a serious option.
+Additionally, you may even consider earning your TEFL certificate at ITA Costa Rica in Heredia.

 Read More: Costa Rica TEFL Country Profile